-USDA NASS County Crop Yields
+USDA NASS County Crop Yields JSON API

 Free static JSON API serving USDA NASS county-level corn, soybean, and wheat yield data.
 Refreshed weekly from the NASS bulk file, hosted on jsDelivr.
 No API key.
 No rate limits.
 Public domain.